taboca/notification-web-push-working-example/README.md

 * node 20_serve-key.js
 * // load the browser http://localhost:8080
 * // Dont click allow yet
-* // Check the console
+* // Check the console for the server, see that it served the public key!

 ## Serving the server for receiving the subscription

+* // Keep the page loaded browser http://localhost:8080
 * node 30-serve-register.js
-* // Keep the page loaded browser http://localhost:8080
 * // Click allow
-* // Notice this does nothing, it dumps the subscription to the screen
+* // Notice this does nothing in the server, it dumps the subscription to the screen
 * // and asks you to save

 ## Run the script that uses the subscription to inform the user device/desktop